erictepper/hospital-universal-manager/README.md

 ### To-do
 ###### Features to Add
-1. Remove HerokuLogin class and connect directly to the database from Login class.
+1. Add logout option to PatientView, RecepView, and StaffView.

 ###### Bugs to Fix
 1. Fix "Patients scheduled for all services" query under the StaffView.